 Do it yourself or buy one, mint condition means a lot of cash.
 It's not a cheap hobby.
 But vintage usually means much lower insurance rates compared to new camper vans.
 Just to comfort yourself...And it doesn't have to look all that perfect, does it?
 You can save some money here and there, but...Take your time and be resourceful.

-It's a hobby thing I guess.
+This is one of those hobby thing I guess.
 People have hobbies and so do I. It keeps me creative and takes other things off my mind.
 It's great food for the soul.
 And no money can buy that.

 And yes, one of these days...